wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 * Settings page to add your api username & password.
 Also turn debugging on and off.

 * Shortcode to add your mobile preview on any page [dudamobile_preview]

+* Change the button text to anything  you like